-The measures taken by the directors to secure compliance with the requirements of sections 281 to 285 of the Companies Act 2014 with regard to the keeping of accounting records are the implementation of necessary policies and procedures for recording transactions, the employment of competent accounting personnel with the appropriate expertise and the provision of adequate resources to the financial function.
-The accounting records are maintained at the company's office at Unit 18, Tuam Road Centre, Tuam Road, Galway.
+The measures taken by the directors to secure compliance with the requirements of sections 281 to 285 of the Companies Act 2014 with regard to the keeping of accounting records are the implementation of necessary systems, policies and procedures for recording transactions, the employment of competent accounting personnel with the appropriate expertise and the provision of adequate resources to the financial function.
+The accounting records are maintained at the company's office at 11 Mulvoy Commercial Centre, Sean Mulvoy Road, Galway.